-The 25th of February contained the two most important events of the year.
+The 25th February contained the two most important events of the year.
 It was, of course, the 91st Academy Awards, commonly known as the Oscars.
-Simultaneously, and far more importantly, it was also the first day of MWC 2019 – the biggest event in the calendar for the telecoms professional.
+Simultaneously, and far more importantly, it was also the first day of MWC (Mobile World Congress) 2019 – the biggest event in the calendar for the telecoms professional.
 Both took the news by storm.

-We’ve been keeping track of the latter using Signal’s A.I. powered media monitoring platform.
+We’ve been keeping track of the latter using Signal AI’s media monitoring platform.
 Now that the conference is over, and its record-breaking 109,000 attendees have gone home, we look back at the key organisations and topics (as nominated by Ovum) that hit the headlines last week.
 Taking inspiration from Olivia Colman and Rami Malek, we bring you The 2019 MWC Awards Ceremony.
 Enjoy!

 The graph above shows the coverage of Ovum’s 12 ‘Organisations To Watch’ throughout the event (Monday-Friday).
 The green bars indicate the number of articles each company got in relation to the event, whilst the red lines show this as a percentage of their total coverage last week.
 So what can this tell us?